In a Nutshell

 For changes and older versions see the version history.

-For viewing GML files produced by OGDF, you can use the GoVisual Diagram Editor (GDE) as graph editor.
-We are aware that it is a bit old and not updated for a while (especially the Linux version might not work on your Linux).
 For converting graph files (e.g. in GML format) created by OGDF into pictures, you can use the gml2pic tool, which supports various picture formats like PNG, JPG, PDF, or EPS.
+OGDF has only direct support for SVG.